 This function makes the given database the current one.
 An exception is raised on failure.

+'''

 MSSQLConnection.iter()

 MSSQLConnection.next()

+New in version 2.1.0.

+'''

-These methods facilitate the Python iterator protocol.
+These methods implement the Python iterator protocol.
 You most likely will not call them directly, but indirectly by using iterators.